Disability Tax Credit Eligible Conditions Information

 • Is the cumulative effect of these restrictions equivalent to being “markedly restricted” in a single basic activity of daily living?

 If you answered yes to question 1 and yes to one or more of questions two through five then you may qualify for disability tax credit.
 Keep in mind that if you receive disability benefits from the Canada, or Quebec, Pension Plans, workers’ compensation benefits, or other types of disability or insurance benefits, you do not necessarily qualify for the tax credit.
+You may also find it helpful to check specific requirements prescribed by your province in our province eligibility resources.

 Part B and the Cooperation of your Doctor or Health Practitioner

 The medical practitioner must take care to fill in all required fields and provide any supporting information CRA may request or require.
 Failure to comply with CRA requests or requirements will likely lead to the application being rejected.
-In addition the CRA reserves the right to ask for supplemental information relevant to the application at any time during or after the initial consideration process.
+In addition, the CRA reserves the right to ask for supplemental information relevant to the application at any time during or after the initial consideration process.

 Approval